 The Midwest is so much more than “fly over” states, especially Wisconsin.
 (Anyone get that country song reference?)
 More than just cheese and beer, Milwaukee is quite the hot spot in the summer!
 There are no shortages of summer festivals ranging from ethnic, music, beer and art festivals.
+The City of Festivals truly throws a kickass party.
+If you’re looking for things to do in Milwaukee this summer, here are 10 summer festivals you need to check out.

 In my personal opinion—-the state fair is the best of the best.
 Probably only to be rivaled with the next on my list, Summerfest.
 Our state fair occurs every year for 10 days in August at the Wisconsin State Fair Park.
 I’m a HUGE foodie, so that’s 95% of the reason I love our state fair.
 Plus, it’s a tradition in our family; I haven’t missed a year!
 There is never a shortage of anything on-a-stick or fried, and sometimes you can get them combined, such as fried cheesecake on a stick (yikes..or yum?).